-It is based in the Centre for the Study of International Economic Relations (CSIER) in the Economic Policy and Research Institute (EPRI) in the Economics Department at Western University.
+It is based in the Economics Department at Western University.
 It partners with The Centre for International Governance Innovation (CIGI) in Waterloo, Ontario as well as universities and research institutes in China, the UK and India.

 The China Research and Policy Group at Western seeks dialogue with companies, both inside and outside China, international organizations and government agencies.
 Discussions on projects are underway with the Ministry of Finance, Government of China and the World Bank.

 Researchers affiliated with the China Research and Policy Group study a wide range of issues related to China.
 Current projects include: